mhaack/mh-site/src/posts/2022-09-26-the-world-of-wemos-d1-mini-boards.md

 title: The world of Wemos D1 Mini Boards
 category: project
 tags:
     - development
     - arduino
     - esphome
     - wemos
 images:
     feature: /images/wemosd1hero.jpg
-description: "Some readers recently asked me about the Wemos D1 mini usage in my projects, the pinout sheet and names and ho to use it with ESPHome. "
+description: 'Some readers recently asked me about the Wemos D1 mini usage in my
+    projects, the pinout sheet and names and ho to use it with ESPHome. '
 date: 2022-09-26
 ---

 Some readers recently asked me about the Wemos D1 mini usage in my projects and how this board can be used with ESPHome.

 For most of my [Arduino](/tags/arduino/) & [ESPHome](/tags/esphome/) projects I use a [Wemos D1 mini (v3.1.0)](https://www.wemos.cc/en/latest/d1/d1_mini_3.1.0.html) or [Wemos D1 mini Pro (v1.1.0)](https://www.wemos.cc/en/latest/d1/d1_mini_pro.html).
 The third board of the family is the is the [D1 mini light](https://www.wemos.cc/en/latest/d1/d1_mini_lite.html).
 I never used one of the light versions, most of the time you can get the D1 mini & D1 mini pro for almost identical prices at alipexpress.com.